Our School Vision

 We are a voluntary aided Church of England school.
 We were founded in 1870 by the parish of St. Augustine, Kilburn through Mother Emily Ayckbown of The Community of the Servants of the Church (CSC) who also founded schools and convents in other London parishes and in other parts of the world.

 The school maintains its strong links with the parish and local community.
 We are a co-educational school who educate children from 3-11 years.
-We are highly inclusive and welcome students whose heritage is from all over the world, whatever their background or ability level.
+We are highly inclusive and welcome pupils whose heritage is from all over the world, whatever their background or ability level.
 Diversity is embraced and celebrated here.
 We provide a caring, safe, positive and happy learning environment.